pallets/click/docs/testing.rst

 File System Isolation
 ---------------------

-For basic command line tools that want to operate with the file system the :meth:`CliRunner.isolated_filesystem` method comes in useful which sets up an empty folder and changes the current working directory to.
+For basic command line tools that want to operate with the file system, the :meth:`CliRunner.isolated_filesystem` method comes in useful which sets up an empty folder and changes the current working directory to.